How to Convert an Android App to iOS?

 - File transfer is easier with Android than it is with iOS.

 - Kernel, UI, and other standard apps are open-source in case of Android.
 However, the iOS kernel isn‘t open-source.

 I have only mentioned the differences that are relevant to converting an Android app to iOS.
 There are many other differences, and you can read “Android vs. iOS” for a comprehensive list.
 The differences I have listed above will have a big influence on your planning and implementation when porting an Android app to iOS.
 Let‘s see how.

 Key considerations when porting Android app to iOS

-- Navigation on an Android phone is different from iOS device such as an iPhone, iPad, and even the iPod.
+- Navigation on an Android device is different from iOS device such as an iPhone, iPad, and even the iPod.
 Android phones have 3 buttons, i.e., ’Home‘, ’Back‘, and ’Multitasking‘.
 However, iPhones have only one ’Main‘ button.